Suparna Airlines

 Suparna Airlines, known in Chinese as Jinpeng (金鹏航空 (Jīnpéng Hángkōng)), is an airline based in China.
-It was formerly known as Yangtze River Express and later Yangtze River Airlines after launching passenger services.
+Originally an all-cargo airline, it was formerly known as Yangtze River Express and later Yangtze River Airlines after launching passenger services.
 The company's headquarters are in Shanghai Pudong Development Bank Tower (浦发大厦 (Pǔ fā dà shà)) in Pudong, Shanghai.

 History

 Established on 15 January 2003 as the second cargo airline in the country after China Cargo Airlines, Yangtze River Express was majority owned by the HNA Group (85%) with Hainan Airlines Co (5%) and Shanghai Airport Group (10%) holding the remaining shares.
 The airline took over the entire cargo operations of Hainan Airlines, China Xinhua Airlines, Chang An Airlines and Shanxi Airlines, all members of the Hainan Air Group.

 In 2006, it divested 49% of its shareholdings to a consortium of companies including China Airlines, Yang Ming Marine Transport Corporation, Wan Hai Lines and China Container Express Lines.
-China Airlines became the largest foreign shareholder with a 25% stake.
+China Airlines became the largest foreign shareholder, with a 25% stake.

 The airline rebranded as Suparna Airlines on 7 July 2017; its new name comes from the mythical bird also known as a garuda.
+Suparna means “the one with the beautiful wings” in Sanskrit.